A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: General Solution Framework

 \subsubsection{Algorithmic details}

-In the three-phase solution framework, after building the MDDs, the pricing problems are solved to optimality as follows: During Phase 1, we compute $\recucy$ and $\recuch$ for all $\fm \in \fbcopiesch $ and $\fm \in \fbcopiescy$, respectively, and add the positive-price columns found to the RMP after every iteration.
+In the three-phase solution framework given in Figure \ref{fig:LogicDiagram}, after building the MDDs, the pricing problems are solved to optimality as follows.
+During Phase 1, we compute $\recucy$ and $\recuch$ for all $\fm \in \fbcopiesch $ and $\fm \in \fbcopiescy$, respectively, and add the positive-price columns found to the RMP after every iteration.
 We encourage the use of chains by returning up to 15 positive-price chain columns to the RMP, whereas only one from every cycle MDD.
-Notice that in the former case, recursions \eqref{eq:1b}-\eqref{eq:2b} only need to be computed once.
-In Phase 2, we delay the inclusion of constraints \eqref{sub:OntheFly}, until their addition is mandatory to find a positive-price chain column.
+Note that in {\cdionne both cases}, recursions \eqref{eq:1b}-\eqref{eq:2b} only need to be computed once.
+In Phase 2, we delay the inclusion of Constraints \eqref{sub:OntheFly}, until their addition is mandatory to find a positive-price chain column.
 Every time a solution is checked during Phase 2, a positive-price cycle column is searched when failing to find a chain column.
-As for Phase 3, we set $t^{e} = 20$ seconds to exhaustively find a positive-price cycle or reach the end with none.
-If the time threshold is exceeded we proceed to solve \eqref{objCyclesMIP} and resolve the RMP, if needed.
+As for Phase 3, we set $t^{e} = 20$s to exhaustively find a positive-price cycle or reach the end with none.
+If the time threshold is exceeded, we proceed to solve \eqref{objCyclesMIP} and resolve the RMP, if needed.
 When there are no \singles\ present in the input graph $\digraph$, we simply skip Phase 2.
-Likewise, because MDDs are exact when $\Kcycle \le 4$ and $\vert \pairset \vert \le 500$ and no \singles, Phase 2 and 3 are dropped and a valid upper bound \eqref{objLag2} is provided at the end, in case pricing problems are not solved to optimality within the time limit.
-In other cases, pricing problems could be solved, e.g., via MIP.
-Lastly, notice that the procedure given in Figure \ref{fig:LogicDiagram} can be easily adapted to the case $\Lchain = \infty$, since it suffices to remove constraint \eqref{eq:LongSizeChain}.
+Likewise, since MDDs are exact when $\Kcycle \le 4$, $\vert \pairset \vert \le 500$ and no \singles, Phases 2 and 3 are also dropped.
+Lastly, note that the procedure given in Figure \ref{fig:LogicDiagram} can be easily adapted to the case $\Lchain = \infty$, since it suffices to remove Constraint \eqref{eq:LongSizeChain}.